-This section explains, through an example scenario, how the Invalid Message Channel EIP can be implemented using WSO2 ESB.
+This section explains, through an example scenario, how the Invalid Message Channel EIP can be implemented using the ESB profile of WSO2 EI.
 The following topics are covered:

 Introduction to Invalid Message Channel

 The Invalid Message Channel EIP pattern allows administrators to define an error indication that appears when an endpoint fails to process a request.
-For more information, refer to http://www.eaipatterns.com/InvalidMessageChannel.html.
+For more information, go to Invalid Message Channel.

 Figure 1: Invalid Message Channel EIP